lovell/sharp/docs/install.md

 Node.js v10+ on the most common platforms:

 * macOS x64 (>= 10.13)
+* macOS ARM64
 * Linux x64 (glibc >= 2.17, musl >= 1.1.24)
 * Linux ARM64 (glibc >= 2.29, musl >= 1.1.24)
 * Windows x64
 * Windows x86

-An ~7.5MB tarball containing libvips and its most commonly used dependencies is downloaded via HTTPS and stored within `node_modules/sharp/vendor` during `npm install`.
+An ~7MB tarball containing libvips and its most commonly used dependencies is downloaded via HTTPS and stored within `node_modules/sharp/vendor` during `npm install`.

 This provides support for the